 ‘Books Alive’ brings picture books and stories to life through drama, movement, and music.
 We believe there are many ways to tell a story and strive to put a twist on the story then compare it to the original.

-This new program can be tailored to suit students at any level from Early Years to Upper Primary.
+This program can be tailored to suit students at any level from Early Years to Upper Primary.

 Mindful Moment: Designed to get students and teachers out of their minds and bring the energy and attention back into their bodies.
 Revisited through out the lesson.

 Story set up: A story is told, inspired by an Australian author or book, to set the scene for the main lesson.
 Basically, I create the bones of the story and the students add the detail.
 Props are used to engage the students.

 Main lesson:During the main lesson, the story develops with the help of music, movement, (yoga postures, dance) props and the ideas of the students.